 The rhythm of the days is slower in Ramadan; Jaytime activity is kept to a minimum.
 Some shops may close and ministries and offices work shorter hours.
 People often sleep through the long afternoons.
 However, after the cannon goes off to mark the end of the day's fasting, a meal breaks the fast and people take to the streets and markets, visit friends and relatives, and, for a month, evenings and nights are as active as the normal daytime.
 After dinner many people stay up all night, maybe taking a second meal before the dawn call-to-prayer.
 The time spent waiting for the beginning of the next day's fasting is called the /sahu:r/.

 The meal at sunset is called

 /il-ifta:r/

 Often special foods and delicacies prepared during Ramadan are served.
-In Mauritania, dates and milk are in abundance.

 The end of Ramadan is celebrated by a holiday known as:

 or